jtmcmorran/seir-p1-war/README.md

 It's the card game war!
 Split the deck of cards and see who has the higher card!
 Remember: Aces are high!
-If you tie, draw again!.
-The highest card takes the lower card.
+If you tie, flip three cards into the pool and draw again!.
+The highest card takes the lower card and any in the pool!
 When you have all the cards in the deck, you win!